McKael/samtv/README.md

 # samtvcli

-`samtvcli` is a network CLI remote for Samsung TVs from 2014-2015 (I think those are models H & J).
+`samtvcli` is a **network CLI remote** for Samsung TVs from 2014-2015 (I think those are models H & J).

 You can use it to send keys with the command line or use its basic text user interface in a console.

+You can also use `samtv` as a **Golang library** and build your own application.

 I have tested it with a Samsung UE48JU6000 TV.